Library Outreach/ LSTA | Standards

 An individual's certification is valid for three (3) years.
 To renew at the same level will require 30 contact hours of continuing education during that 3-year period.

-For a listing of the South Dakota librarians who have received certification, please review:
+A listing of the South Dakota librarians who have received certification is available here.

 More CE Events